 We used to run, dance, swim, and kick-box next to fellow athletes at the gym and Pilates studio and think nothing of all the sweat and labored breathing.
 These days, people have varying levels of comfort when it comes to returning to the gym.
 If you’d rather assemble a home sanctuary (with some handy equipments like some cork yoga blocks nz or something similar to get your enthusiasm up and running!) to get your heart rate up a few times a week, here are a few things to consider.

 Space is one issue the home gym builders must tackle.
 Where are you going to set up for your sit-ups?
 Athletic Trainer and Strength Coach Robb Lamb’s home gym is the size of “a very small bedroom,” but this doesn’t hold him back.
+For many homeowners, buying a small house with more land is a good way to avoid such situations, as they can use that plot for building a new gym, gardening, or any other outdoor activities.

 “For limited space, I like things that I can get a lot of variety out of,” say Lamb, who stocks his workout space with a weighted vest, five kettlebells/dumbbells, towels to loop around his weights, sandbags, and some cinder blocks.
 He also laid out cheap but durable foam flooring for 20 square feet.